 Motivational Interviewing is focused, goal-directed, and by using a less direct persuasive approach, it is overall more successful at solving ambivalence.
 These flexible tools and techniques promote higher rates of sustainable change.
 MI has the added benefit of reducing the stresses placed on your teams from resistance.
 This stress reduction promotes great effectiveness, retention and well being in your teams.

-The Betterminds Motivational Interviewing cours will equip your staff with all the tools and resources to be confident effective practitioners.
+The Betterminds Motivational Interviewing course will equip your staff with all the tools and resources to be confident effective practitioners.

 This training can be delivered back to back.
 We recommend that with any 2 day training you split it across a week or even longer.
 This is because your teams will have a better learning and growth experience.
-They will gain more insight by applying day 1 prior to day 2.
-They will have a greater opportunity to process the learning and better identify their own needs by Day 2.
+They will gain more insight by applying the tools learnt on day 1 prior to day 2.
+They will have a greater opportunity to process the learning, and better identify their own learning needs by day 2.

-Betterminds also delivers and one day Refresher course in MI for established and very confident practitioners.
-We would recommend this course only after the whole team have accessed our 2 day course previously.
+Betterminds also delivers a day long refresher course in MI for established and very confident practitioners.
+We would recommend this course only after the whole team have accessed our 2 day training course previously.

 This course will be useful in organisations that specialise in helping others to make sustainable changes.
-MI is vital where self-efficacy and independence are essential to support people to promote a life of partial or complete independence.
+MI is vital where self-efficacy and independence are essential, working to support people to promote a life of partial or complete independence.

-MI is vital for social care professionals and anyone who works with vulnerable adults and young people.
-Professional who need MI include works in substance misuse, social housing, mental health nurses, GPs and education providers.
+MI also plays a crucial role for social care professionals and anyone who works with vulnerable adults and young people.
+Professionals who would benefit from Motivational Interviewing skills include workers in substance misuse, social housing, mental health nurses, general practitioners and education providers.